What You Need to Know About Medicare Supplements

 Because this is the first plan we are discussing, let’s put real numbers to some of these coverages so you can see the impact not having coverage could make to your wallet.

-The Medicare Part B annual deductible is $198 in 2020.
+The Medicare Part B annual deductible is $240 in 2024.
 This may seem small compared to the Part A deductible.
-It is, but the real cost under B is the coinsurance and excess charges, which is where coverage matters.
+It is, but the real cost under B is the coinsurance which is where coverage matters.

 Plan F High Deductible Plan

 Plan F also provides a high-deductible option.
-Policyholders need to pay the first $2,340 in medical expenses before coverage begins under this plan.
-Why do so many choose this plan considering the high potential of out of pocket expenses?
-By taking a high deductible plan, you significantly reduce your premiums, and potentially save all or most of the deductible costs in the premium savings.
+Policyholders need to pay the first $2,800 in medical expenses before coverage begins under this plan.
+Why do so many choose this plan considering the high potential of out-of-pocket expenses?
+By taking a high deductible plan, you significantly reduce your premiums and potentially save all or most of the deductible costs in the premium savings.